Puppy Information

 Reserving a Puppy

-We do not take deposits, but instead keep a waiting list.
+Before a litter is born, we do not take deposits, but instead keep a waiting list.
 This list is separated in to color/gender preferences.
 It is $100 to get on our waiting list, and it is not refundable.
 (Note: The wait list fee goes towards the total price of your puppy).
 If you have any preferred litters you are interested in, this will be noted as well next to your name on our list, and I will do my best to accommodate these preferences.
 To be added to the list, you first must submit a puppy questionnaire and be approved.
 No one will be allowed to reserve their spot on our list without us receiving and approving their puppy questionnaire first.

 *Please Note: We reserve the right to refuse the placement of a puppy with any prospective owner at any time, for any reason we deem necessary.*